Countdown to the Oscars: 10 Interesting Facts About the Academy Awards

 2. Dual nominations for the same role

-Barry Fitzgerald is the only person in history to be nominated for both Best Actor and Best Supporting Actor (which he ultimately won) for his performance in Leo McCarey's Going My Way (1944).
+Barry Fitzgerald is the only person in history to be nominated for both Best Actor and Best Supporting Actor (which he ultimately won) for his performance in Going My Way (1944).
 Shortly after this occurrence, the Academy changed the voting rules in order to prevent further dual acting nominations for the same role.

 3. The longest acceptance speech